jgvalero/discord-bot/README.md

 ### Optional configurations

-You can make `blacklisted_words.txt` in the `data` directory that contains blacklisted words for your server.
-Check out the example!
-You can make `example_trivia_questions.json` in the `data` directory that contains trivia questions for your server.
-Check out the example!
+Check out `config.toml` to configure the bot to your liking!